spryker/spryker-docs/docs/about/all/support/general-product-safety-regulation.md

 3. To add additional information to the products of a specific manufacturer, create a CMS block and add the needed information.
 For instructions, see [Create CMS blocks](/docs/pbc/all/content-management-system/{{site.version}}/base-shop/manage-in-the-back-office/blocks/create-cms-blocks.html).
 4. Assign the block to a product slot and select SKUs of the manufacturer.
 For instructions, see [Assigning CMS blocks to slots](/docs/pbc/all/content-management-system/{{site.version}}/base-shop/manage-in-the-back-office/manage-slots.html).

-> Provide information allowing the identification of the product, including pictures, product type, identifiers
+**Provide information allowing the identification of the product, including pictures, product type, identifiers**

-To comply with this regulation, follow the steps:
+How you can do this with Spryker:

 1. To add images to products, use one of the following docs:
   * [Create abstract products and product bundles](/docs/pbc/all/product-information-management/{{site.version}}/base-shop/manage-in-the-back-office/products/manage-abstract-products-and-product-bundles/create-abstract-products-and-product-bundles.html)